-Offered for a limited number of weeks each summer, History Tours are free to the public thanks to generous local sponsors in July and August.
+Offered for a limited number of weeks each summer, History Tours are free to the public thanks to generous local sponsors.
 A live tour guide shares the history of our community and the river with routes running downriver M-W-F and upriver T-Th.
 Tours depart at 10am and return at 12pm.
 Tickets are recommended as the tours do fill.
 Reservations open up to two weeks ahead, online only.

 Limited to 6 tickets per household, no groups please.
 Stand-by available at the dock, just before the tour.
 See FAQ below.